implydata/druid-public/docs/tutorials/tutorial-batch.md

 A datasource is queryable once you see a green (fully available) circle.
 At this point, you can go to the `Query` view to run SQL queries against the datasource.

-Since this is a small dataset, you can simply run a `SELECT * FROM wikipedia` query to see your results.
+Since this is a small dataset, you can simply run a `SELECT * FROM koalas` query to see your results.

 ![Query view](../assets/tutorial-batch-data-loader-11.png "Query view")